Last updated: 14th January 2026

-We are seeking a full-time Postdoctoral Research Assistant to join Torr Vision Group at the Department of Engineering Science, central Oxford.
-The post is funded by EPSRC and is fixed-term to the 30th September 2026.
+We are seeking a full-time Postdoctoral Research Assistant to join Torr Vision Group at the Department of Engineering Science, in central Oxford.
+This post is supported by Professor Philip Torr’s Schmidt Science AI2050 fellowship and is for two years in the first instance.

 The postholder will contribute to one or more of the following strands:

-• Foundational work on large-scale/foundation models and agentic architectures for autonomous scientific reasoning and planning;
+• Foundational research on large-scale / foundation models and agentic architectures for autonomous social-science reasoning and planning.

 Informal enquiries may be addressed to Professor Philip Torr.